AlexMilman/steamgifts-group-management-tool/README.md

 * Create a SteamGifts user for the tool, then anyone wanting to use the tool, will not need to give the tool his own cookies, but instead will need to add the tool's user to his group, and the tool will use it's own user's cookies - Opened a ticket to SteamGifts Admins.
 Waiting for their response...

 ### TODO
-* Fix logger to printout errors on server error
-* Convert all time to datetime
 * Add Whitelist data to giveaways
 * CheckMonthly/CheckAllGiveawaysAccordingToRules/UserCheckFirstGiveaway: Add "no minimum level" to optional params
 * CheckMonthly/CheckAllGiveawaysAccordingToRules/UserCheckFirstGiveaway: Add "not region restricted" to optional params
 * UserCheckFirstGiveaway: Add ability to check number of entries on ended GAs (for first time )
 * UserCheckFirstGiveaway: Mark giveaways when they are over
+* Fix logger to printout errors on server error
 * Support giveaways with multiple copies + integrate into value calculation and summary printouts
 * Check replacing the heaviest flow (UpdateAllGroups) with a lambda AWS process
 * Add handling large data quantities: Giveaways, Users, Games (separate into smaller chunks)